-Like many health systems challenged with attracting and retaining highperforming employees, a Prophecy client representing a regional west coast health system invested in strategies to reduce nurse turnover.
+Like many health systems challenged with attracting and retaining high-performing employees, a Relias Assessments client representing a regional west coast health system invested in strategies to reduce nurse turnover.

 The goals of the nurse residency program: